RSE-Sheffield/pando-python/episodes/optimisation-data-structures-algorithms.md

 print(f"binary_search_list: {timeit(binary_search_list, number=repeats)-gen_time:.2f}ms")
 ```

-Searching the set is fastest performing 25,000 searches in 0.04ms.
+Searching the set is the fastest, performing 25,000 searches in 0.04ms.
 This is followed by the binary search of the (sorted) list which is 145x slower, although the list has been filtered for duplicates.
 A list still containing duplicates would be longer, leading to a more expensive search.
-The linear search of the list is more than 56,600x slower than the fastest, it really shouldn't be used!
+The linear search of the list is more than 56,600x slower than searching the set, it really shouldn't be used!

 ```output
 search_set: 0.04ms